sengac/gitfeatures-spec/cew0UwPz3Vrf_kGA8fUgl.md

-Failing to plan is planning to fail, but planning too early is failing to plan correctly.
+Failing to plan is planning to fail, but planning too much too early is failing to plan correctly.
 Instead, focus on goals.
 Lean kanban tends to focus on just-in-time for highly-skilled teams, scrum tends to focus on goal setting through swarming and sprints.
-Both generally delay planning, but a lot of people don't know how to do planning in these models.
+Both generally defer planning (compared to waterfall), but a lot of people don't know how to do planning in these models.
 When and where are the plans made and stored?
 How are the plans validated?
+Planning should start immediately, but it's an art to plan the right amount and not go too far ahead.

+For example, anything you think of - add it to the plan for a topic, don't ignore it.
+However, don't go too far down a path if it is not ready to be done.
+If you do, you may spend a lot of time planning for something that you don't clearly understand.

+Mindmaps are a great way to keep ideas for planning organized.